Henderson County DWI Court Process

 First Offense

-• Other requirements: DWI Education Program, community service, possible installation of an Ignition Interlock Device (IID) depending on BAC level.
+• Other requirements: You may be required to complete a DWI education program, perform community service, and install an Ignition Interlock Device (IID) on your vehicle.

 Second Offense